Environmental Science (BA/BS)

 Approved course in analytical approaches4

-Two introductory sequences in focal area24
+Two lower-division introductory sequences in focal area24

 Six upper-division natural science courses in focal area (life sciences or earth and physical sciences)24